Skip to main content

 The Wallenberg Foundations

-In 2024, the Wallenberg Foundations granted a total of just over SEK 2.9 billion in grants.
+In 2025, the Wallenberg Foundations granted a total of just over SEK 3.1 billion in grants and, have since 1917 granted over 50 billion Swedish kronor.

 The Wallenberg Foundations is the collective name for the 16 non-profit foundations funded by, or in honor of individual members of the Wallenberg family.